alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

 ### Puppetfile contents

-I will say something about the Puppetfile though.
+I will also say something about the Puppetfile.
 The Puppetfile is used by Puppet Bolt to install the two modules `danieldreier/autosign` and `puppetlabs/puppet_agent` that the provisioner depends upon, as mentioned above.
 Note that Puppetfile actually points to an unmerged pull request:

 ```ruby
 # Modules from the Puppet Forge.